MakerSeldon/SimpleOpenVentilator/README.md

 Due to liability issues
 **This is for study and research, we are not producing a product.
 No warranty of usefulness at all**

-Extraction from License
+#Extraction from License

-DISCLAIMER OF WARRANTY -- The Covered Source and any Products
+5.1 DISCLAIMER OF WARRANTY -- The Covered Source and any Products
     are provided 'as is' and any express or implied warranties, including, but not limited to, implied warranties of merchantability, of satisfactory quality, non-infringement of